 For those who are not familiar with Virtuoso, it is nothing more nothing less than a huge network of the best luxury travel agencies, with more than 17,500 advisors worldwide.

-Virtuoso releases a luxury european tour report every year, in which displays what the tourists seek when looking for a perfect holiday destination.
-The report for this year, shows that people are looking for pristine, unique and less-known destinations to visit.
+Virtuoso releases a luxury european tour report every year, in which displays what the travelers seek when looking for a perfect holiday destination.
+The report for this year, revealed that people are looking for pristine, unique and less-known destinations to visit.

 In 2018, Croatia featured on the second place on list of top emerging destination, amongst Japan, Portugal, Cuba and Iceland.

 If you think of Croatia, you instantly might think of the popular spots such as Dubrovnik, Hvar, Split and Rovinj.
 Although those regions are espectacular and have plenty to offer, the uniqueness and authenticity of destinations that are still not very explored and overcrowded are attracting the attention of tourists.

 Schengen is, in fact, named after a village situated in Luxembourg, a small country surrounded entirely by Belgium, France and Germany.
 In 1985, the cooperation of governments directed to the signing of an agreement, in this agreement it was fixed a gradual abolition on checks and control on the border, easing the free movement of the european working population, that needs entering and exiting those borders.

 In 1990, there was the implementation of this agreement, it started with 7 EU States in 1995 and now, is implemented as part of the body of rules governing the European Union.